ipfs/kubo/filestore/README.md

 ## Adding all files in a directory

+If the directory is static than you can just use `filestore add -r`.

+If the directory is not static and files might change than two example scripts are provided to aid with the task.

-The example script in filestore/examples/add-dir.sh can be used to add all files in a directly to the filestore and keep the filestore in sync with what is the directory.
+The first is a shell script in filestore/examples/add-dir-simple.sh.
+It can be used to add all files in a directly to the filestore and keep the filestore in sync with what is the directory.
 Just specify the directory you want to add or update.
 The first time it is run it will add all the files in the directory.
 When run again it will re-add any modified files.
+This script has the limitation that if two files are identical this script will always re-add one of them.

+The second is a python3 script in filestore/examples/add-dir.py.
+This script is like the first but keeps track of added files itself rather than using the information in the filestore to avoid the problem of readding files with identical content.
+Note, that unlike the shell script it does to clean out invalid entries from the filestore.

-A good use of this script is to add it to crontab to rerun the script periodically.
+A good use of either of these scripts is to add it to crontab to rerun the script periodically.
+If the second script is used "ipfs filestore clean full" should likely also be run periodically.

-The script is fairly basic but serves as an example of how to use the filestore.
+Both scripts are fairly basic but serves as an example of how to use the filestore.
 A more sophisticated application could use i-notify or a similar interface to re-add files as they are changed.

 ## Server side adds